kickstartcoding/cheatsheets/kickstart-backend/6-django.md

 :   Using a *migration* to get the DB up-to-date and ready for use.

 MVT

-:   *Model-View-Template* is the terminology variant of MVC that is used by Django.
+:   *Model-View-Template* are the three categories of code in a Django project

 app